Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Enhanced RPF preconditioner

 The solution of the inner system \eqref{eq:hat_Cu_b} through equation \eqref{eq:precSMW} requires two inner solves with $C$, which is a well-defined SPD matrix, and one with $\tilde{S}_C$.
 The latter is not available explicitly, however it can be easily and inexpensively approximated for $\hat{K}$ and $\hat{A}$ by using, for instance, $D_K$ and $D_A$ already adopted to compute $\alpha$ (see Section \ref{sec:RPF}).
 Hence, an inexact solve with $\tilde{S}_C$ is performed by using some approximation, say $M_{\tilde{S}}^{-1}$.
 Of course, also the solves with $C$ can be performed inexactly, by means of another inner local preconditioner, $M_C^{-1}$, for SPD matrices.
 Algorithm \ref{alg:met2} summarizes the procedure resulting from Method 2.

-The ERPF2 preconditioner is obtained by replacing lines 3 and 8 of Algorithm \ref{alg:appRPF} with the function in Algorithm \ref{alg:met2} whenever $\alpha<\alpha_K$ and $\alpha<\alpha_A$, respectively.
-The overall cost for the preconditioner application per iteration increases with respect to the native RPF, however the overall algorithm is expected to take benefit from the acceleration of the global Krylov solver.
+The ERPF2 preconditioner is obtained by replacing lines 3 and 8 of Algorithm \ref{alg:appRPF} with the function in Algorithm \ref{alg:met2} whenever $\alpha<\alpha_K$ and $\alpha<\alpha_A$, respectively. {The complexity $\chi_2$ of Algorithm \ref{alg:appRPF} reads:

+where $n$ is the number of rows of $F$, and $\chi(M^{-1}_C)$ and $\chi(M^{-1}_{\tilde{S}})$ denote the complexity of the inner preconditioner applications. } The overall cost for the preconditioner application per iteration increases with respect to the native RPF, however the overall algorithm is expected to take benefit from the acceleration of the global Krylov solver.

 \begin{remark} The use of Method 2 for solving the inner systems with both $\hat{K}$ and $\hat{A}$ is equivalent to compute the vector $\vec{t}=\blkMat{M}^{-1}\vec{r}$ using directly equation \eqref{eq:RPF}: